-Week k Topic & Assignment W 1 Topic: Introduction to the Course Summary: At first, we will go over the syllabus and introduce ourselves.
+Week I: Introduction to the Course

+Summary: At first, we will go over the syllabus and introduce ourselves.
 We will also briefly go over the key terms in this course, outlining how Asian thinkers constructed identity.
 While the focus of this course is on Indian and Chinese thought, students are encouraged to think critically about your own construction of identity, soul, self, or consciousness, as they study and reflect on them.
 This week also surveys the main questions and topics that form this course, and highlight the multidisciplinary perspectives integrated into the it.